bccarruth927/concrete_calculator/README.md

 - Validation on all input and select fields
   - Each blank input field has been scripted to produce an error if the user leaves the field blank or enters a non-numerical character.
   - Each select field has been scripted to throw an error if the user fails to select a measurement option.
-- The **Clear** button has been designed to reset all values in the calculator to their default state.
+- The **Reset** button has been designed to reset all values in the calculator to their default state.
 - Visual images have been provided below each calculator to give the user a visual of the project and what each calculator input corresponds to.

 **Example image**